AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 extend / retract lickspout
 analog encoder (digital encoder?)

-We may potentially want to support phidget server stage movement.
-I don't think this should be an initial target. **TO DISCUSS**
-The DAQ module for bonsai is incomplete for analog signals.
-Ross will speak to Goncalo and determine if we need to update this package.

 For each signal, the signal will be received and manipulated as a bonsai subworkflow.
 These workflows can then be embedded in experimental workflows of various types and can be prepackaged with bonsai.